 - 1. In addition to the conditions set forth in this Court's (Arterton, J.) Order granting the plaintiff's motion for leave to serve the third party subpoena (Doc.
-No. 8), the plaintiff may only use defendant's name and address, if obtained by defendant's ISP, for the purposes of this litigation; the plaintiff is expressly prohibited from obtaining the defendant's email address or telephone numbers.
+No. 9), the plaintiff may only use the defendant's name and address, if obtained by the defendant's ISP, for the purposes of this litigation; the plaintiff is expressly prohibited from obtaining the defendant's email address or telephone numbers.
 The plaintiff is ordered not to disclose the defendant's name or address, or any other identifying information other than the defendant's ISP number.
 The plaintiff shall not threaten to disclose any of the defendant's identifying information.
 The defendant will be permitted to litigate this case anonymously unless and until this Court orders otherwise and only after the defendant has had an opportunity to challenge the disclosure.
-Therefore, the plaintiff is ordered not to file publicly any of the defendant's identifying information and to file under seal all documents containing the defendant's identifying information. - 2.
+Therefore, the plaintiff is ordered not to file publicly any of the defendant's identifying information. - 2.
 The defendant's ISP shall confer with the plaintiff and shall not assess any charge in advance of providing the information requested in the subpoena.
 If the defendant's ISP receives a subpoena and elects to charge for the costs of production, it shall provide a billing summary and cost report to the plaintiff.

 This is not a Recommended Ruling.
 This is an order regarding discovery which is reviewable pursuant to the "clearly erroneous" statutory standard of review.
-See 28 U.S.C. §
+See 28 U.S.C. § 636(b)(1)(A); FED.

-636(b)(1)(A); FED.
 R. CIV.
 P. 72(a); and D. CONN.
 L. CIV.
 R. 72.2.
 As such, it is an order of the Court unless reversed or modified by the district judge upon timely made objection.

-Dated at New Haven, Connecticut, this 12th day of March, 2019.
+Dated at New Haven, Connecticut, this 10th day of May, 2019.

-/s/ Robert M. Spector, USMJ

-Robert M. Spector

-United States Magistrate Judge
+/s/ Robert M. Spector, USMJ Robert M. Spector United States Magistrate Judge